wilsoneku/microserviceA/README.md

     reply_data = json.loads(reply.decode('utf-8'))

 **_Note_**: the reply is technically a JSON **STRING** and must be loaded into a JSON **OBJECT**

+Return data will be a JSON object with the format

+    {
+        metadata: JSON object of metadata about the requested stock
+        data: JSON object of requested data - will return [] if an error is present
+        error: String, error message
+    }

 ![uml sequence diagram](uml-sequence-diagram.png)